MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 If you're deploying mobility and you're supporting automatic discovery for mobile clients, you're going to need to include some additional subject alternate name entries on your certificates to support the secure connections from the mobile clients.

-You'll need SAN names for automatic discovery on the following certificates:
+You need SAN names for automatic discovery on the following certificates:

 - Director pool